 “There are a lot of misconceptions in the African American community about organ donation,” Keith Chalmers reflects.
 “People know very little about organ transplantation and I want to change that.”

 Keith’s passion for organ donation awareness started with his own transplant journey about 7 years ago when he visited his family doctor for what he thought was just a bad cough.
 However, the cough didn’t get better.
 Over the course of two years, Keith was diagnosed with pneumonia, emphysema, and finally, COPD.
 Eventually, Keith’s journey led him to be placed on the organ waiting list.

-Keith is very thankful to his pharmacist who first introduced him to the Family House, where he stayed for four days in 2013 for testing at a Philadelphia transplant hospital.
+Keith is very thankful to his pharmacist who first introduced him to the Family House, where he stayed for four days in 2013 for testing at the Hospital of the University of Pennsylvania.
 He was listed for a lung transplant.
 Keith received his precious gift of life from a selfless donor in March of 2015.
 Now, he stays at the Family House every 3 months for follow-up appointments.

 “Without the Family House, I wouldn’t have had a place to stay.
 I don’t think I could ever repay the folks there,” he says.
 “Everyone is so polite.
 If I didn’t live so far away, I’d be there volunteering every day.
 I’d help drive the van and clean up the house.
 Whatever I could do, I’d do.”

 Keith is able, however, to volunteer every year during Gift of Life Donor Program’s Donor Dash.

 Keith also spends a lot of time educating people about organ donation, specifically in minority neighborhoods.
 “Knowledge of the entire process is less common in these areas,” he says.
 “Not many African Americans know what organ donation really means or how it works.
 It isn’t advocated in the media enough.”